Ferrous metals can commonly be found in housing construction, skyscrapers, bridges, cars, trucks, railways, and

 Ferrous metals are some of the most recycled materials in the world, with steel being the most recycled metal per tonne.
 The ferrous metal recycling process begins with collection at scrap metal yards, where the metals are crushed and shredded, and the ferrous metals are sorted from the non-ferrous metals (usually through a magnetic separator).
 This system increases the recycled metal’s purity and quality.
 The metals are then melted in large furnaces and purified further.

-Despite the energy costs of recycling scrap ferrous metals, the process actually requires less energy than manufacturing new metals from raw material.
+Despite the energy costs of recycling scrap ferrous metals, the process actually requires less energy than manufacturing new metals from raw materials.
 For example, making steel from recycled cans requires 75% less energy than producing steel brand new.
 Ferrous metal recycling is therefore great for the environment and good for the economy.

 How To Turn Ferrous Metals Into Cash?

 The most obvious way of turning ferrous metal into cash is through the sale of scrap metal.
 While the most common varieties of these metals are steel and iron it is essential to sort them into these two categories when selling scrap metal.

 New Scrap: This kind is sourced from production lines in manufacturing warehouses.

 Obsolete scrap: This kind consists of damaged cars, lawnmowers and appliances.
 When taking a car to a scrap yard, you need to empty all its liquid and strip off anything that contains aluminium and other non-ferrous metals.
 Also, call the local scrap yard ahead to find out what they need from you.

-When it comes to appliances, most scrap yards accept all of the kinds.
+When it comes to appliances, most scrap yards accept all kinds.
 These include dryers, washers and heaters.

 Another way of making cash from ferrous metals is by selling structural steel like steel girders, I-beams, angles or plates and structural steel after a demolition.

 These Metals are increasingly being recycled due to the great scrap metal prices offered by local scrap yards around the country.
-Be sure to take all such items to a scrap yard when ready to cash in.
-The amount of money a collected from scrapping depends on what and how often you scrap.
+Be sure to take all such items to a scrap car removal yard when ready to cash in.
+The amount of money collected from scrapping depends on what and how often you scrap.